LVLMs and Humans Ground Differently in Referential Communication: Cognitive Science Background

 \section{Cognitive Science Background}

-Psycholinguists, as well, cannot read the minds of those they study, so they rely on experiments to provide observable evidence about how humans process language.
+Psycholinguists cannot read the minds of those they study, so they rely on experiments to provide observable evidence about how humans process language.
 Referential communication is typically studied using matching tasks with carefully chosen stimuli; two partners are provided with a (typically shared) goal such as to discuss and manipulate picture cards, maps, or other visuospatial elements, and their behavior (e.g., words, eye gaze, actions, etc.) is measured.
 Task roles, available information, and other partner characteristics can be balanced, or else manipulated in order to vary each partner’s initiative or other factors of interest.

-In addition to the process of grounding described in the previous section, other key forces shape dialogues, including pragmatic factors, such as \citet{grice1975logic}’s \textit{Cooperative Principle} that governs human expectations when they engage in dialogue, along with its Maxims of \textit{Quality} (“be truthful”), \textit{Quantity} (“say enough but not too much”), \textit{Manner} (“be straightforward”) and \textit{Relation} (“be relevant”).
-Dialogue is also shaped by the costs and affordances of the communication medium \cite{brennan1996conceptual}.
-Remarkably, those who share a common purpose (even one given to them by an experimenter) tend to increase their effort as much as it takes for them to accomplish the task, including distributing their individual effort collectively (e.g., one partner may work harder to make up for the other).
-In the context of grounding in different sorts of dialogues, human partners work together to put in the joint effort needed to meet a \textit{grounding criterion} sufficient for current purposes \citep{clark1986referring}, which could be accuracy in an experimental task, safety in an air traffic control dialogue, or passing the time in a checkout line.
-Human partners tend to increase their joint efficiency while they work together, and their common ground can save them effort while they realize a shared purpose.
+In addition to the process of grounding described in the previous section, other key forces shape dialogues, including pragmatic factors such as \citet{grice1975logic}’s \textit{Cooperative Principle} that governs human expectations when they engage in dialogue, along with its Maxims of \textit{Quality} (“be truthful”), \textit{Quantity} (“say enough but not too much”), \textit{Manner} (“be straightforward”) and \textit{Relation} (“be relevant”).

+Dialogue is also shaped by the costs and affordances of the communication medium \cite{clark1991grounding}.
+Remarkably, those who share a common purpose (even one given to them by an experimenter) tend to increase their effort as much as it takes for them to accomplish the task, including distributing their individual effort collectively (e.g., depending on their task roles or on the affordances of the communication medium, one partner may work harder to make up for what's difficult for the other).
+In the context of grounding in different sorts of dialogues, human partners expend the \textit{least collaborative effort} needed to meet a \textit{grounding criterion} sufficient for current purposes \citep{clark1986referring}, which could be perfect accuracy in an air traffic control dialogue, high accuracy in an experimental task, or polite engagement while passing the time in a checkout line.

+In an instrumental task, accruing common ground allows human partners to increase their joint efficiency while working together (meaning that they can expend less effort to maintain the same or increasing levels of performance).
+Figure~\ref{fig:H-H examples} illustrates the emergence of \textit{conceptual pacts}, or temporary, flexible, shared perspectives about referents in conversation \citep{brennan1996conceptual}.
+These differ from ``conventions'', which exist outside of individual dialogues as word meanings known to the members of a language community.